-Timber Owner - An Entity or individual with the legal right to sell Timber.
+Timber Owner - an Entity or individual with the legal right to sell Timber.

-Top Management - The individual(s) within an entity who has operational responsibility for legal and regulatory compliance of those operations.
+Top Management - The individual(s) within an Entity who has operational responsibility for legal and regulatory compliance of those operations.

+4.0 Management Program

-4. Management Program - The Entity shall establish a quality assurance program in order to implement a due diligence program.
-The key elements of the quality assurance program are a purchasing policy, qualified personnel responsible for the management of the program, infrastructure and control systems, and a document control program.
+The Entity shall establish a Quality Assurance Program in order to implement a Due Diligence program.
+The key elements of the Quality Assurance Program are a purchasing policy, qualified personnel responsible for the management of the program, infrastructure and control systems, and a document control program.

-4.1 System Personnel - The Entity shall designate a competent Coordinator(s) to manage the requirements of this Standard.
-(See Appendix A.2) This may or may not be a full time position.
-The Coordinator(s) should have the required knowledge and skills necessary to effectively perform the due diligence elements of the standard necessary to achieve the intended results.

-4.2 Procurement Policy Statement - The Coordinator shall prepare a procurement policy statement, approved and supported by top management, which should minimally include the following:

-4.2.1 Statement as to the scope of the commitment of the company to avoid the knowing purchase or trade in Illegal Timber.

-4.2.2 Statement as to the strategy of the company to achieve the goal of purchasing and trading only legal timber.

-4.2.3 Statement as to the sources of Illegal Timber that will be avoided or systematically eliminated from the supply chain.

-4.2.4 Statement as to the specific actions taken to establish confidence that Illegal Timber is excluded from the timber supply chain or if existing suppliers are noncompliant or uncooperative or illegal timber is found in the supply chain.
-(See examples in Appendix A.1 and A.5)

-4.3 Infrastructure and Control Systems - The Coordinator shall establish a quality assurance program to implement the requirements of this Standard (See Sections 4.0 through 9.0).
-The quality and document control systems may be incorporated into a larger audited system used by the Entity, such as ISO 9001 or ISO 14001.

-4.3.1 Database of Suppliers and Tree Species - The Coordinator shall maintain a database of suppliers that minimally includes the identification and contact information for direct and, where applicable, indirect suppliers, species handled/supplied, including all component species, Country of Harvest of those species, and, where applicable, certification numbers and licenses, declarations, and other records associated with its timber purchases.
-The same database shall contain the resulting risk assessment related to that supplier.
-(See Section 5.3)

-4.3.2 Database of Country/Region Information - The Coordinator shall maintain a database of Country of Harvest for each of its suppliers, with an assessment of whether any given country and species growing there are substantially impacted by illegal logging and therefore identified as high risk, using publicly available information.
-(See Appendix A.3) The Coordinator shall stay informed of developments in the relevant Country of Harvest and update the database accordingly.
+- 4.1 System Personnel The Entity shall designate a competent Coordinator(s) to manage the requirements of this Standard (see Appendix A.2).
+The Coordinator(s) should have the required knowledge and skills necessary to effectively perform the Due Diligence elements of the standard necessary to achieve the intended results. - 4.2 Procurement Policy Statement The Coordinator shall prepare a procurement policy statement, approved and supported by Top Management, which should minimally include the following: - 4.2.1 Statement as to the scope of the commitment of the company to avoid the knowing purchase or trade in Illegal Timber; - 4.2.2 Statement as to the strategy of the company to achieve the goal of purchasing and trading only legal Timber; - 4.2.3 Statement as to the sources of Illegal Timber that will be avoided or systematically eliminated from the supply chain; and - 4.2.4 Statement as to the specific actions taken to establish confidence that Illegal Timber is excluded from the Timber supply chain or if existing suppliers are noncompliant or uncooperative or Illegal Timber is found in the supply chain (see examples in Appendix A.1 and A.5). - 4.3 Infrastructure and Control Systems The Coordinator shall establish a Quality Assurance Program to implement the requirements of this Standard (Sections 4.0 through 9.0).
+The quality and Document Control Systems may be incorporated into a larger audited system used by the Entity, such as ISO 9001 or ISO 14001. - 4.3.1 Database of Suppliers and Tree Species The Coordinator shall maintain a database of suppliers that minimally includes the identification and contact information for direct and, where applicable, indirect suppliers, species handled or supplied, including all component species, Country of Harvest of those species, and, where applicable, Certification Numbers and licenses, declarations, and other records associated with its Timber purchases.
+The same database shall contain the resulting risk assessment related to that supplier (see Section 5.3). - 4.3.2 Database of Country/Region Information The Coordinator shall maintain a database of Country of Harvest for each of its suppliers, with an assessment of whether any given country and species growing there are substantially impacted by Illegal Logging and therefore identified as high risk, using publicly available information (see Appendix A.3).
+The Coordinator shall stay informed of developments in the relevant Country of Harvest and update the database accordingly.